christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 2.4 Manipulative experiments

-Using only phenology obvservations, it's very difficult to reveal the covarying drivers of phenology and  gain insights in the mechanisms that drive the patterns in the observations and changes.
+Using only phenology observations, it's very difficult to reveal the covarying drivers of phenology and  gain insights in the mechanisms that drive the patterns in the observations and changes.
 To understand more the mechanisms of plant phenology, manipulatve experiments have been proven to be a very useful tool.

 There are types of climate warming experiments : passive and active warming.
 Both show similar results: spring leafing is highly sensitive to manipulate warming.